xlab-uiuc/acto/README.md

 3. Reproduction instructions for the 86 bugs (Table 7) found by Oat.

-The entire AE can take XXX hours if run with a concurrency of 8 workers (using the CloudLab machine we suggest); it will take about 17 hours if running sequentially (with no concurrent worker).
+The entire AE can take 8 hours if run with a concurrency of 6 workers (using the CloudLab machine we suggest);
+  it will take about 48 hours if running sequentially (with no concurrent worker).

 If you have any questions, please contact us via email or HotCRP.